U R Safe supply a Western Australian-made self-defence pepper spray, with a forceful stream that could save your life, or someone else’s.

 - If you feel you are at risk of attack, such as women walking alone at night, or you’re an elderly citizen, pepper spray could be the best form of protection for you.

 - If you are attacked better to have pepper spray than nothing at all.

 Pepper Spray Perth

-If you are a person who has reasonable grounds, a suspicion or belief that they will require the “pepper spray” to defend themselves, (For example working in areas of isolation, where a woman is walking home alone at night after work), you may well have reasonable grounds for carrying pepper spray.
+If you are a person who has reasonable grounds, suspicion or belief that they will require the “pepper spray” to defend themselves, (for example working in areas of isolation, where a woman is walking home alone at night after work), you may well have reasonable grounds for carrying pepper spray.
 The elderly or vulnerable people might also be in that category.

 Is pepper spray legal in Australia?